danielloader/kubernetes-sdlc/README.md

 The trade-offs are open to debate because like all security postures, they are simply an evaluation of risk vs reward.

-#### Sandbox Environments
+### Sandbox Environments

-We have touched on these repeatedly before, but it is worth explaining why you would go the extremes of engineering to allow these to exist - after all lots of companies do not use them, nor ever find a reason to use them - so why would we?
+We have touched on these repeatedly before, but it is worth explaining why you would go the efforts of engineering to allow these to exist - after all lots of companies do not use them, nor ever find a reason to use them - so why would we?

-Regardless of a monorepo, or multirepo topology - you still want environments to propose working changes on - if not, you would be forced to push fresh untested changes into the bottom of the long lived environment stack (in our model, Development).
+Regardless of a monorepo, or multirepo topology - you still want environments to propose working changes on - the alternative would be forced to push fresh untested changes into the bottom of the long lived environment stack (in our model, Development).

-This methodology where the development environment is a constantly shifting sands of potentially broken infrastructure is an anti pattern.
+This methodology where the development environment is a constantly shifting foundation of potentially broken infrastructure is an **anti pattern**.

 It prevents development being used for its primary objective - integration testing.
 Development is likely to be the first changes made by multiple teams, in their own isolated sprints and release schedules will interact with each other.
 With this in mind and as mentioned before about minimising moving parts in any given change - infrastructure should be the stable aspect in this situation, as to allow developers to find bugs and functional issues in their code without pointing their fingers at the environmental layer underneath.

-In addition to facilitating an integration environment, you will want to be able to do performance tests.
+In addition to facilitating an integration environment, you will likely want to be able to do performance tests.

 It is important you conduct this test in such a way that yields full confidence of change to a production platform, and thus you can not escape the reality that you need to run performance tests in an environment as identical in topology and compute resource allocation as production - and that is expensive.